-In 2016, Doral Performing Arts and Entertainment Academy completed its 10th year of operations, enrolling 394 students.
-It was a truly successful year, as the school was nationally recognized as a Blue Ribbon School by the U.S. Department of Education.
+Last year, the school was nationally recognized as a Blue Ribbon School by the U.S. Department of Education.
 This award recognizes public and private schools for their overall academic excellence or for progress in closing achievement gaps, demonstrating that all students can achieve at high levels.
-Doral Performing Arts and Entertainment Academy once again ranked among "America's Top 100 High Schools" by The Daily Beast, as well as one of the "Best Highs Schools" in the country by U.S. News and World Reports.
+Doral Performing Arts and Entertainment Academy once again ranked among "America's Top 100 High Schools" by The Daily Beast, as well as one of the "Best Highs Schools" in the country by U.S. News and World Reports